clmarr/DiaSim/README.md

 This package, or rather earlier stages of it, are covered broadly in Marr & Mortensen 2020 (preprint:https://www.academia.edu/71888418/Computerized_Forward_Reconstruction_for_Analysis_in_Diachronic_Phonology_and_Latin_to_French_Reflex_Prediction) , and Marr & Mortensen 2022 (preprint: https://www.academia.edu/94911785/Large_scale_computerized_forward_reconstruction_yields_new_perspectives_in_French_diachronic_phonology)

+## Running DiaSim

+### Windows

+In Windows, DiaSim is run with the batch script `derive.bat`.

+To start DiaSim via the Windows command line, navigate to the DiaSim directory and run derive.bat by using the following command:

+	./derive.bat

+Command line arguments can be included here; see the "Command line arguments" section below.

+You can also run this derive.bat script by double clicking it in your file explorer.
+However, you will not be able to specify arguments this way unless you manually edit them into this script.

+If you run the script without any arguments, DiaSim will default to using FLLAPS for its lexicon and DiaCLEF for its cascade, and the output will go to a folder with the name `run_on_<date>`.

+### Linux / Mac OS
 For a run with default configurations, in command line call: bash std_derive.sh

 To specify run name, ruleset, and lexicon file: bash derive.sh <RUN_NAME> <CASCADE_FILE> <LEXFILE_FILE>